maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 >All EEG processing steps are executed using the Fieldtrip toolbox, available for download at https://www.fieldtriptoolbox.org/
 >Processing also requires the updated list of EEG channel names ‘CHANS.mat’.

+### Comparing spatial distributions of the wavelet power between picture-based and video-based scenes

+### Comparing temporal evolution of the wavelet power between picture-based and video-based scenes